go-xlan/go-migrate/README.md

 Contributions are welcome!
 Report bugs, suggest features, and contribute code:

-- 🐛 **Found a bug?** Open an issue on GitHub with reproduction steps
+- 🐛 **Found a mistake?** Open an issue on GitHub with reproduction steps
 - 💡 **Have a feature idea?** Create an issue to discuss the suggestion
 - 📖 **Documentation confusing?** Report it so we can improve
 - 🚀 **Need new features?** Share the use cases to help us understand requirements
-- ⚡ **Performance issue?** Help us optimize via reporting slow operations
+- ⚡ **Performance issue?** Help us optimize through reporting slow operations
 - 🔧 **Configuration problem?** Ask questions about complex setups
 - 📢 **Follow project progress?** Watch the repo to get new releases and features
 - 🌟 **Success stories?** Share how this package improved the workflow
-- 💬 **Common feedback?** Each suggestion and comment is welcome
+- 💬 **Feedback?** We welcome suggestions and comments

 ---